Getting hitched FAQs

 Who can marry in the UK?

-In the UK, generally a man and a woman may marry if they are both over 16 and not married or in a civil partnership with someone else.
+In the UK, men and women may marry if they are over 16 and not married or in a civil partnership with someone else.

 - Interesting fact: until as recently as 1929, girls as young as 12 and boys as young as 14 could legally marry in Scotland.